ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 * P-value threshold: user_threshold = 0.05
 * Multiple testing correction method: correction_method = "fdr"

 Our results are stored in a dataframe.
 To plot our results, we convert the p-values to a negative log10 scale.
-Finally we plot the first twenty entries in our results dataframe using ggplot2.
+Finally, we plot the first twenty entries in our results dataframe using ggplot2.
 Note that these are first twenty entries, they are not ranked by p-values.

 Lastly, you can extract terms of your choice, that are relevant to your current study, and plot results accordingly.